-To download drive firmware for DS4000 storage subsystem with controller firmware version 05.xx.xx.xx using either DS4000 Storage Manager version 8.x, or version 9.x, perform the following steps:
+To download drive firmware for DS4000 Storage Manager version 8.x, perform the following steps:

 - 1. From the Enterprise Management window, select a storage subsystem. - 2.
 Click Tools Manage Device.
 The Subsystem Management window opens. - 3.
 Click Advanced → Download → Drive Firmware.
 The Download Drive Firmware window opens.
 It presents a list of all installed drives. - 4.
 From the list of all installed drives, select the drive to which you plan to download drive firmware. - Press and hold the Ctrl key while using your mouse to select multiple drives singly, or press and hold the shift key while selecting multiple drives in series by using your mouse pointer. - 5.
-Click Browse to identify the directory that contains the drive firmware that you intend to download.
+Click Browse to identify the directory that contains the drive firmware that you intend to download. - 6.
+Select the file containing the drive firmware that you intend to download. - 7.
+Select Start.
+The Confirm Download window appears.